C3La-NS/ChatX/README.md

 <h2>ToDo list:</h2>
 ChatX is still under development.
 We are expecting more improvements and features in future.
-However, we'd be glad if you help us with the development.
-Below we enlisted ToDo vector of progress.
+However, we'd be glad if you helped us with the development.
+Below we enlisted main ToDo changes.
 Feel free to commit new ideas or working solutions :) Things implemented are crossed out.
 <h3>Nearest perspective:</h3>
 <li>Make separate .css file for easy-customizable chat color-scheme</li>
 <li>A tooltip for the required name field</li>